awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudwatch-sns-notifications.md

 ## Step 2: Create a Rule and Add the SNS Topic as the Target<a name="create-notification-rule"></a>

-Create a CloudWatch Events notification rule with AWS CodePipeline as the event source\.
+Create a CloudWatch Events notification rule with CodePipeline as the event source\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.